 At first glance, the term "powered speakers" might seem redundant.
 Don't all speakers need to be powered by something?
 Well, yes, they do.
 So what makes powered speakers different from your average stereo speakers?
-In this deep dive, we've explained everything you need to know about powered stereo speakers.
-You'll learn the best use cases for these self-contained marvels, the pros, and cons of powered speakers vs. passive, and much more.
+In this deep dive, we'll explain everything you need to know about powered stereo speakers.
+You'll learn the best use cases for these self-contained marvels, the pros, and cons of powered speakers vs. passive, and much more

 What are Powered Monitors/Speakers Exactly?

 Every set of speakers needs amplification to work.
 Most speakers need to be connected to a separate amplifier or receiver so that the speaker drivers have the power to vibrate and produce sound.
 These are called "passive speakers."
 On the other hand, powered stereo speakers (also known as "powered monitors" or "active speakers") are designed with built-in amplification, so they don't require a receiver.
 Instead, you can connect powered speakers directly to a music source, such as a turntable or CD player.

 Today's powered speakers even boast Bluetooth functionality (like The Sevens), so you can play music wirelessly from most mobile devices.
 Powered speakers with Bluetooth are super easy to use, allowing you to queue your favorite playlists and podcasts in seconds.

 So, is there a big difference between powered speakers and bookshelf speakers?
 While the two speaker types look extremely similar, only the former has built-in amplification.
 Bookshelf speakers need a separate A/V receiver, but some customers will already have a receiver that they want to use, so they may prefer a passive bookshelf design.